empress007/instacart_market_sql_analysis/README.md

 > ⚠️ The tables were **not created or populated manually** using `INSERT` statements.
 Instead, the import wizard handled table creation and data insertion automatically during the CSV import process.

-Once imported, column types were reviewed and cleaned where necessary (e.g., converting text columns to integers or dates).
-Null values and duplicates were also checked and cleaned as needed.
+Once imported, Column data types were reviewed and adjusted as needed (e.g., converting text to integers where appropriate)..
+Null values and duplicates were also checked and cleaned as needed

+Constraints: Necessary constraints (e.g., primary keys, foreign keys, NOT NULL) were added to enforce data integrity.

+New Fields: A new column simulated_order_date was added to the orders table to support further analysis.

+New Tables: A backup table was created to preserve original data before transformation or deletion.

+Data Quality Checks: Null values: Identified and handled appropriately (e.g., removal or imputation), Duplicates: Detected and removed to ensure unique records.

 Example:
 ```sql